 Which Restaurants Accept ADR and Which Do Not?

 In a nutshell, you can book ADR for most full service locations and all character dining experiences.

-When you’re ready to book your reservations, head to the Disneyland website.
+When you’re ready to book your reservations, head to the Disneyland website or the Disneyland app.
 Here you are able to not only view restaurant details and individual menus, you can also book ADR with the click of a button and entry of a credit card number to hold the Disneyland dining reservation.

 A simple search of your preferred date and time (along with the size of your group) will reveal available slots for each restaurant around that time.
 If no ADR are available at that date or approximate time, the restaurant will show up under the section “no availability”.

 When Do You Need Reservations for Disneyland Restaurants?